arthur-fontaine/agrume/README.md

 })
 ```

-#### `server`
+#### `useMiddleware`

 By default, Agrume will use the [Vite dev server](https://vitejs.dev/guide/api-javascript.html#devserver) to serve your API.
-However, you can use your own server by passing the `server` option to the plugin:
+However, you can use your own server by passing the `useMiddleware` option to the plugin:

 ```ts
 // ...